ttiimm/advent-of-code/2024/README.md

 The day's puzzle can be run with

 ```
-$ pnpm run build && pnpm run start day01.js
+$ pnpm run go src/day01.ts
 ```

-where day01.js is the day of the puzzle.
+where day01.ts is the day of the puzzle.
+The input is excluded from this repository, but is expected to be at `input/dayxx/input.txt`.